 - Lots more tools than basics: e.g., gradient shading, transparency, primitive 3D.

-- Retuns to Select tool after use of any other tool.
+- Returns to Select tool after use of any other tool (unlike Inkscape).

 - Includes text editor (Writer) that's better at reading MS Word files than TextEdit (but so is Quick Look).